 Export configuration window

 I created a new export preset and called it createplaylists.
-I opened the new empty preset and then added the following code:
+Select the new export configuration and click the Edit icon (second icon down) which will open the preset in notepad and then add the following code:

 $loop(%_filename_ext%)#EXTINF:%_length_seconds%,%artist% - %title%